From localized to well-mixed: How commuter interactions shape disease spread

 \section{Discussion}

+Even in our globalized world, commuting patterns play an important role in shaping disease spread.
+During the beginning of the COVID-19 pandemic in early 2020, commuting flows helped to explain the spread of disease from its source in Wuhan, China \cite{Jia_Lu_Yuan_Xu_Jia_Christakis_2020}.
+Spatiotemporal data in Italy suggests that the infection traveled along highways \cite{Gatto_Bertuzzo_Mari_Miccoli_Carraro_Casagrandi_Rinaldo_2020}.
 Recent work showed that metapopulation models can be used to quantitatively describe the spread of SARS-CoV-2 \cite{Chang_Pierson_Koh_Gerardin_Redbird_Grusky_Leskovec_2021, Treut_Huber_Kamb_Kawagoe_McGeever_Miller_Pnini_Veytsman_Yllanes_2021}.
 These metapopulation models are closely related to the classic papers on disease propagation \cite{Kendall_1965,Mollison_1972a, Mollison_1972b}, but possess new challenges.
 Little work has been done to bridge the gap between the more data-driven metapopulation models and the theoretical results derived in mathematical epidemiology.
 One work made this connection in the Eulerian formalism \cite{Brockmann_2010}, less appropriate for incorporating commuter dynamics.
 These Eulerian movement models have been more useful for deriving effective metrics used to characterize the arrival times of a disease on a network \cite{Brockmann_Helbing_2013, Iannelli_Koher_Brockmann_Hovel_Sokolov_2017}, but infection dispersal due to commutes gives rise to behaviors that are best studied in real space using a Lagrangian movement model where individuals have a well-defined home.
-While Lagrangian movement for commuters has been incorporated into epidemic models \cite{Calvetti_Hoover_Rose_Somersalo_2021, Charaudeau_Pakdaman_Boelle_2014, Treut_Huber_Kamb_Kawagoe_McGeever_Miller_Pnini_Veytsman_Yllanes_2021}, these papers focus on contact matrices derived from known commuting patterns of specific regions.
+While Lagrangian movement for commuters has been incorporated into epidemic models \cite{Calvetti_Hoover_Rose_Somersalo_2021, Charaudeau_Pakdaman_Boelle_2014, Treut_Huber_Kamb_Kawagoe_McGeever_Miller_Pnini_Veytsman_Yllanes_2021}, these works focus on contact matrices derived from known commuting patterns of specific regions.
 Here, we studied a broad class of models that incorporate more general principles from human mobility theory \cite{Barbosa_2018,Gallotti_Bazzani_Rambaldi_Barthelemy_2016}.